AguaClara/floc_app/README.md

 Shreehari Srinivasan(lead),
 Jacqueline Hui,
 Sahil Hosalli,
-Anya Yerramilli
+Becca Jeffries,
+Caleb Kim

-### Goals for Fall 2023:
+### Goals for Spring 2024:
 1. Train new members on Github, OpenCV and Python.
-2. Get familiar with scripts written spring semester.
+2. Get familiar with scripts written fall semester.
 3. Run the algorithm on these images and adjust filters based on which ones minimize the error with the test data set calculations
 4. Obtain a new camera, run tests on images with the camera

 ### Calendar:
-Lab times/meetings assigned to Wednesday @ 6:00-7:00 PM and Saturday @ 2:00-3:30 PM along with time put in outside of lab.
+Lab times/meetings assigned to Wednesday @ 5:00-6:00 PM and Saturday @ 1:30-3:00 PM along with time put in outside of lab.

 Week 1: Familiarizing ourselves with the codebase and onboarding new members.

-Week 2: Researching Neural Networks, Deep Learning, Edge Detection, etc.
+Week 2: Researching React and frontend.

 Week 3-5: Continue our research and start working on writing scripts

-Week 6: Prep for the Symposium.
+Week 6: TBD

 Week 7: TBD